These notes are to help those who would like to

 Tickets are not sold on websites etc except for the big games.

-bars in the surrounding area in which to wait, there is NOTHING
+bars in the surrounding area in which to wait.
+There is NOTHING

 inside the ground in the way of spectator amenities before the